Stay Connected

 • Excellent writing skills and time management

-• Valid driver’s license and vehicle
+• Must have a valid driver’s license and vehicle

 • 1-3 years clinical experience in non-profit environment; preferably experience working directly with youth and families